 What long and winding roads did she travel?
 Over hills and valleys, through vineyards, paddocks.

-I took the images (above) in the last couple of springs (Sept/Oct/Nov 2014 and 2015) before we moved the truck to make way for earth works down the front of the house.
+I took the first image in this post & the four immediately above, in the last couple of springs (Sept/Oct/Nov 2014 and 2015) before we moved the truck to make way for earth works in front of the house.
 The other pictures above are the truck where it is situated now and since her move.
-I have more to come.

 Just had to include the following images of some old 1940s Morris Commercials.
 Love the rust!